 From 2020, the number of entrants per day has been further cut to ensure the safety of visitors.
 You will also be asked to wear a mask and keep a safe distance from others.

-2022 tickets are available through GetYourGuide, see table, for most options in 2022.
+2022 tickets are available through GetYourGuide, see table, for most options in 2023.
 Let’s take a look at the Machu Picchu prices.

 How to get to Machu Picchu

 Most people opt for the classic way to Machu Picchu: train ride until Aguas Calientes (Machu Picchu Pueblo) and then an early morning bus all the way to the entrance.

 The only way that guarantees this – regardless of the season and the sunrise time – is via the official Inca Trail.

 All other hikes finish in Aguas Calientes, and then require to either walk or take the bus to the entrance of the site, which opens at 6:00, and – provided the sun hasn’t risen already – rush all the way to the Inti Punku sun gate.
 This is not necessary with the traditional Inca Trail trek.

 The Peruvian government issues the passes/permits (only 180-200 persons per day are allowed on the trail) at the beginning of January and they are usually sold out for the year within a couple of weeks.

 During the hike, it is possible to visit some otherwise inaccessible sites.
 The trek’s landscape is breath-taking – and not just caused by the altitude (make sure you are properly insured, see below for what we mean by ‘properly’!)

 The companionship with the rest of the group, the disgusting toilets in the base camps, the fact that it is virtually impossible to shower for the 4 days of the hike all add to this unforgettable experience.

 At that stage of the night, there is still the uncertainty that the day’s weather will have mercy on you and that the sun shows up, but then it happens, it’s there; Machu Picchu in all its glory.

-Walking Distance: 43km/26 miles
+- Walking Distance: 43km/26 miles

-Duration: 4 days/3 nights
+- Duration: 4 days/3 nights

-Highlights: Machu Picchu Inca Trail is the most famous Peruvian trail
+- Highlights: Machu Picchu Inca Trail is the most famous Peruvian trail

 Getting to Machu Picchu via the one-day Inca Trail consists for a beautiful train journey.
 To access the one-day Inca Trail hike, you take the Peru Rail Vistadome train (see below) from Cusco heading towards Aguas Calientes, the town that Machu Picchu is located in.

 The Vistadome train has windows that scale to the roof of the train, allowing you to fully absorb the beauty of it curving through the crevices of the Andes Mountains.
 Don’t get too lost in the beauty of the landscape as you’ll have to hop off of the train at this no man’s land, KM 104.

 From KM 104, the hike will take you into the Andes Mountains and scale you up, down, and around this mind-blowing mountain range.
 It is an intermediate hike that can take anywhere from 5-8 hours.
 There are plenty of steep climbs and tight curves, but they are all worth the stunning views from the top of the world in Peru.